-Wear a red or floral print shirt or hat to attract the birds to you.
+Wear a red shirt or hat as hummingbirds are attracted to this color.
 Even small red accents such as a red bead bracelet or red nail polish can help guide the birds to the feeder you’re holding.

 Choose a simple feeder style with only a single feeding port.
 This will allow you to position the feeder so the birds will land on your hand or give you good views while you’re feeding them.

 Try feeding hummingbirds by hand only late in the season when there are more birds visiting your feeders.
 The more competition there is for food, the more likely a bold bird will land on your hand or visit a hand-held feeder.

 Remove multiple feeders and deadhead nearby spent red flowers to help concentrate hummingbirds’ activity closer to the feeder you are holding.
 This reduces the availability of alternative feeding locations and may encourage a more reluctant bird to try a hand-held feeder.
 This should only be a temporary measure.
 If the hummingbirds that visit your garden are used to have lots of feeding options, it would be a shame to limit this permanently.

 Brace your hand or arm on a table, stool, or other steady support.
 It may take up to an hour before a hummingbird tries your feeder, and if your hand is shaking or unsteady they will be less likely to come close enough to feed.